bjackman/bjackman.github.io/content/posts/yx-problem.md

 >
 > _You_: OK, well, yeah actually I do have the wrong permissions on that file.

-Nobody learned anything here. Æthelred failed to understand that sometimes questions are just questions, and people are just looking for knowledge.
+Nobody learned anything here, and nobody had any fun. Æthelred failed to understand that sometimes questions are just questions, and people are just looking for knowledge.

 There isn't really any easy solution to this dilemma.
 You and Schlörbert phrased their question the same way, Æthelred didn't have the information to infer that